aseif523/starter-academic/content/post/The-magic-of-Patching/index.md

 title: "The Magic of Patching"
 subtitle: ""
-summary: " PatchWork is a great for aesthetically combining all your graphs into a single figure.
+summary: " PatchWork is great for aesthetically combining all your graphs into a single figure.
 "
 authors: [Ala'a Seif]
 tags: [R-Project]